 To learn more about the collective impact of all six foundations, visit the Minnesota Initiative Foundation website.

 In collaboration with local, regional, state, and national partners, the Northland Foundation has raised and leveraged resources to serve northeastern Minnesota in many ways.
 To date, we have:

-- Awarded more than 4,900 grants totaling over $36 million to nonprofit organizations in the region.
+- Awarded more than 5,300 grants totaling over $39 million to nonprofit organizations, school districts, and Tribal Nation partners in the region.

-- Invested over $66 million in hundreds of local and regional businesses, helping to leverage more than $350 million in other, mostly private, investments leading to the 8,000 jobs saved or created by borrowers.
+- Invested over $70 million in hundreds of local and regional businesses, helping to leverage more than $366 million in other, mostly private, investments supporting 8,300 jobs saved or created by borrowers.

 - Generated more than $25 million in resources to provide training, technical assistance, and support to communities across the region through the Foundation’s operating program, KIDS PLUS.

 - Created a permanent endowment to support our mission, now and for years to come.